-For each IMPACT observation, evaluators will assess which level (4, 3, 2, 1) provides the best description of the instructional practice observed for each element of the rubric.
+For each IMPACT observation, your evaluator will assess which level (4, 3, 2, 1) provides the best description of the instructional practice observed for each element of the rubric.
 Element scores will then be averaged together, as applicable, to form an overall score for each Essential Practice.
 The five Essential Practice scores are averaged to create the overall observation score.
-See a sample score chart to the right.
+To view an example of how the Essential Practices are scored, see the sample score chart to the right.